Nicholas Flood Davin: Early life in Ireland and England

 He was the only son of Nicholas Davin, doctor, and Eliza Davin (née Lane).
 Davin's own telling of his early life is the subject to doubt.
-It is though he falsified his middle name, the year of his birth, his father’s occupation, and a claimed Catholic background.
-It believed that his father died young and he was raised as a Protestant by his uncle, an apothecary.
+It is thought he falsified his middle name, the year of his birth, his father’s occupation, and a claimed Catholic background.
+It is believed that his father died young and he was raised as a Protestant by his uncle, an apothecary.
 He was briefly apprenticed to a ironmonger before being admitted to Queen's College Cork, where he attended for only a year before moving to London.
 He claimed to have studied at the University of London but there is no record to support this.
 Davin entered the Middle Temple in London to study law and was called to the bar on January 27, 1868.

 Despite being trained in law, while in England he mostly work in journalism, as editor of the Monthly Journal, parliamentary reporter for The Star, and war correspondent for the Standard and the Irish Times during the Franco-Prussian War.
-In 1872 he returned to Ireland to edit the Belfast Times, but was dismissed after five months amid lawsuits and allegations of drunkeness.
+In 1872 he returned to Ireland to edit the Belfast Times, but was dismissed after five months amid lawsuits and allegations of drunkenness.

 Toronto years

-He then move to in Toronto in 1872, where he wrote for The Globe as the literary critic until 1875 when he switched to freelance work, especially for the Mail.
-He as again called to the bar of Ontario in 1876, but concentrated on his literary career and not the law.
+He then moved to Toronto in 1872, where he wrote for The Globe as the literary critic until 1875 when he switched to freelance work, especially for the Mail.
+He was again called to the bar of Ontario in 1876, but concentrated on his literary career and not the law.

 He made his reputation in politics by delivering a speech against republicanism and materialism and in defence of order upheld by monarchy; this was later published in book form as British versus American civilization (1873).
 He then help to found the Toronto branch of the youth section of the Liberal-Conservative Party in 1876.

 He found government work in 1873 as secretary to the Royal Commission investigating the Pacific Scandal chaired by Charles Dewey Day and again in 1885 as secretary to the Royal Commission on Chinese Immigration.

 Davin's major early non-fiction work was The Irishman in Canada (1877) a history of the Irish diaspora (mainly, but not only, in Canada) which focused on famous personalities rather than social trends.
 He asserted that in the New World the division between Catholics and Protestants was irrelevant and the communities would merge into a pan-denominational "Irish" identity.

 He also wrote poetry and an unpublished novel.

 The highlight of his legal career was his 1880 defence of George Bennett, who murdered George Brown.